zerospiel/docs/docs/template-aws.md

 Before starting you must have:

--   A ,anagement Kubernetes cluster (v1.28+) deployed on AWS with kcm installed on it
+-   A management Kubernetes cluster (v1.28+) deployed on AWS with kcm installed on it
 -   A default default storage class configured on the management cluster
 -   A VPC ID for the worker nodes
 -   A Subnet ID which will be used along with AZ information